Free Kitchen Hacks eBook

 All that’s left to do is blend until smooth!
 Bear in mind the sweet potatoes are hot, so be careful of any steam or splatter.

-Once your Sweet Potato Hummus is formed, assess the consistency.
-If it seems too thick, add some of the water your conserved from boiling the sweet potatoes.
+Once blended, assess the consistency.
+Add some of the water your conserved from boiling the sweet potatoes as needed, and taste for levels of salt and pepper.

 In an airtight container in the refrigerator, this Sweet Potato Hummus will last about 5 days.
 Enjoy it cold straight out of the fridge.